 And what about cases in which citizens try to use their guns and things go terribly wrong?
 There are at least two examples of ill-fated attempts that you won’t see mentioned by those arguing for your kid’s teacher to start stashing a loaded Glock in her classroom:

 As a rampage unfolded in 2005, a civilian with a concealed-carry permit named Brendan McKown attempted to confront the assailant with his handgun.
 The assailant gravely wounded McKown, and shot five other people before eventually surrendering to police after a hostage standoff.
 A comatose McKown recovered after weeks in the hospital.

 In 2005, a civilian named Mark Wilson, who was a firearms instructor, fired his licensed handgun at a man on a rampage at the county courthouse.
 Wilson was shot dead by the body-armored assailant, who wielded an AK-47.

 Such actions in chaotic situations don’t just put the well-intentioned citizen at risk, of course.
 According to Robert McMenomy, an assistant special agent in charge in the San Francisco division of the FBI, they increase the danger for innocent bystanders.
-(Exhibit A: the gun-wielding guy who came really close to shooting an innocent person as the Tucson massacre unfolded.)
+(Exhibit A: the gun-wielding civilian who came really close to shooting an innocent person as the Tucson massacre unfolded.)
 They also make it more difficult for law enforcement officers to do their jobs.
-“In a scenario like that,” McMenomy told me recently, “they wouldn’t know who was good or who was bad, and it would divert them from the real threat.”
+“In a scenario like that,” McMenomy said recently, “they wouldn’t know who was good or who was bad, and it would divert them from the real threat.”